-The drill intercepts in RHD001 and RHD006 are the first significant drill intercepts of PGM, nickel and copper within Impact's project area away from the high grade drill intercept of 2 m at 52 g/t platinum equivalent (6.1% nickel, 4.5% copper, 10.9 g/t platinum and 23.6 g/t palladium) in fresh sulphide discovered some years ago by previous explorers at the Platinum Springs prospect located about 15 km to the north east (Figure 1).
-There are many strike kilometres of the same ultramafic host rock that contain high grade nickel-copper-PGM rock chip assays similar to those at Platinum Springs and Red Hill and that have never been drilled.
-The new results at Red Hill further confirm the potential for a significant discovery near Broken Hill.
+The drill intercepts in RHD001 and RHD006 are the first significant drill intercepts of PGM, nickel and copper within Impact's project area away from the high grade drill intercept of 2 m at 6.1% nickel, 4.5% copper, 10.9 g/t platinum and 23.6 g/t palladium in fresh sulphide discovered some years ago by previous explorers at the Platinum Springs prospect located about 15 km to the north east.
+There are many strike kilometres of the same ultramafic host rock that contain high grade nickel-copper-PGM rock chip assays similar to those at Platinum Springs and Red Hill that have never been drilled.
+These results at Red Hill confirm Impact's belief that there is potential for a significant discovery near Broken Hill.